Seasons and tides in the South Pacific Region

 However, and it’s a big however, we love the rain, and the electrical storms and downpours are exciting and can be a relief on warm evenings.
 Generally, you’ll wake up to clear skies, and clouds will begin to form in the early afternoon.
 Rain may start an hour before sundown, and it occasionally really lets loose.
 In return you get lush, tropical forests and extraordinary biological diversity.

-First, a word about the tides.
-There are two high tides and two low tides every day (semidiurnal tides), and the difference between them varies from about 8 to 9 feet, depending on the cycle of the moon.
-Unlike many places on the West Coast, they tides are virtually identical, as the following graph shows.
+Costa Rica has semidiurnal tides, meaning that there are two high tides and two low tides every day, with a range of 8 to 9 feet. high and low tides are virtually identical, as the following graph shows.
 This information is from SurfLine, and is actually calculated for Bahia Uvita, which is about 11 miles (18 km) south of our villas.
-Incidentally, we tried to get a SurfLine camera installed at the villas, but could not find a suitable line of sight due to the trees.
+(Incidentally, we tried to get a SurfLine camera installed at the villas, but could not find a suitable line of sight due to the trees.)
+More information on Surfing in Dominical can be found here!

-Water temperatures vary very little during the year (about 2 degrees F).
+Water temperature varies very little during the year (about 2 degrees F).
 You can expect the ocean to be 83 to 85°F when you surf or swim.